ckdols/SP2019_NMDD_1001_L02/WEEK01_Jan16.md

 _If you do not have a existing website/blog, I suggest…_

-* Item 1
-* Item 2
- * Item 2a
- * Item 2b

-⋅⋅* Tumblr.com (free)
+* Tumblr.com (free)

-⋅⋅* Wordpress.com
+* Wordpress.com

 _If you want a custom domain_(ie. somethingsomthing.com), you can purchase and register your domain name through…. (this costs money)
 ⋅⋅*dreamhost.com (domain registration and remote server hosting) ⋅⋅*godaddy.com (domain registration and remote server hosting)

 _If you want to start a quick and pretty portfolio for the class consider…._ (this cost money, but they have custom templates for ease)
-⋅⋅*CargoCollective
-⋅⋅*Wix
-⋅⋅*SquareSpace
+* CargoCollective
+* Wix
+* SquareSpace

 **Read & Respond:**

 [The Medium Is the Message](http://www.chesterdols.com/wp-content/uploads/2018/09/mediummessage_mcluhan.pdf) Respond to the reading and post to your blog.

-⋅⋅*What thoughts or issues did you have with anything he may have said?
+* What thoughts or issues did you have with anything he may have said?
 Do you agree or disagree?
 How do his theories relate to current _new media_?
 (150 words.)
-⋅⋅*Choose an artist, designer, or project.
+* Choose an artist, designer, or project.
 Think critically about their chosen media.
 Explain why they do (or do not) use the appropriate media/medium for their work.
 (500 words at least…….)